What's the meaning of the phrase 'Colour up'?

 "Her ladyship coloured up with rage."

-The verb colour was used earlier, as in this example from Samuel Johnson's Dictionary of the English Language, 1755:
+The verb colour, meaning to blush, was used earlier, as in this example from Samuel Johnson's Dictionary of the English Language, 1755:

 "To colour, to blush.
 A low word, only used in conversation."